wikimedia/mediawiki-services-mathoid/README.md

 * svg: creates and svg image (turned on by default)
 * img: creates a img element with dimension information about the svg image
 * png: creates png images using java
-* speakText: creates speech output using speech rule engine
+* speech: creates speech output using speech rule engine
 * texvcinfo: displays information regarding the texvc input (experimental)
+* speechOn: default setting for speech output. 'true' is equivalent to the old speakText.

 ## Performance
 The performance tests can be run by executing the [performance.sh](scripts/performance.sh) script.